snowdriftcoop/snowdrift/GUIDE.md

 Yesod uses the Haskell programming language alongside its [Shakespearean Templates](http://www.yesodweb.com/book/shakespearean-templates).
-With some minor variations (such as using indentation instead of closing tags or bracketing), normal HTML/CSS/JavaScript can be used directly in the templates.
+With some minor variations (such as indentation instead of closing tags or bracketing), normal HTML/CSS/JavaScript can be used directly in the templates.

 Our front-end uses **[Twitter Bootstrap](http://getbootstrap.com/)** for layout and styles, although there are many cases where we use our own custom CSS.

 As a suggestion for beginners: Firefox's built-in developer tools and the [Firebug](https://getfirebug.com) plugin both offer great (and complementary) functions